Broken intrinsic symmetry induced magnon-magnon coupling in synthetic ferrimagnets: Sample Fabrication and Experimental Details

-To investigate the spin dynamics in the ferrimagnet, we use a combined STFMR and BLS spectroscopy approach.
+To probe the spin dynamics of the ferrimagnet, we employ spin-torque ferromagnetic resonance (STFMR) spectroscopy.
 The STFMR signal is the spin rectification of the magnetoresistance in the device \cite{gui_realization_2007}, which provides high sensitivity measurements.
-In STFMR measurements a spin-polarized current in addition to an rf magnetic field exerts a torque on the magnetization, causing it to precess when the resonance condition is realized.
+In STFMR measurements a spin-polarized current in addition to an RF magnetic field exerts a torque on the magnetization, causing it to precess when the resonance condition is realized.
 This precession induces a time-varying magnetization, consequently giving rise to an AC resistance as a result of the anisotropic magnetoresistance or spin Hall magnetoresistance \cite{tulapurkar_spin-torque_2005, sankey_spin-transfer-driven_2006}.
 This, combined with the AC current passed through the sample at the same frequency, generates a rectified DC voltage, which is measured using a lock-in amplifier \cite{liu_spin-torque_2011}.
 For STFMR measurements, the sputtered thin films were etched to produce STFMR devices following the following steps: first, a negative-tone photoresist was used to cover 80 $\mathrm{\mu}$m $\times$ 130~$\mathrm{\mu}$m rectangular sections of the film, followed by etching using Ar ion milling of the surrounding film.
 The shorted coplanar waveguides were then patterned on top of the rectangular sections using optical lithography and positive photoresist.
 Finally, 5~nm of Ti and 20~nm of Au were e-beam evaporated and lifted off to create the waveguides on the devices as shown in Fig.~\ref{fig:fig1}(b).